aplteam/Tatin/docs/PublishingPackages.md

   That is good enough a reason to use this with care.
 Only when messing around with packages not designed to be published to a Tatin server on your local machine may this be used.

 * Using the http[s]:// protocol defeats Tatin's scan strategy: normally when a dependency is required Tatin will scan all defined Registries by their priority, unless the http[s]:// protocol is used.
 Again this should be used very carefully, if at all.

+Tatin has a convention in place: it assumes that any dependencies are installed in a folder packages/.

 ### Final step